davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 We can convert t scores to p values (Mark the values corresponding to the t score on the Student t distribution - bell curve but heavier tails than normal dist - and the area under the curve outside of the marked range - towards the tails - is the p-value.
 Might be a tad more complicated).

 p-values: well, p-values...

+About cases per capita: We could just use population as a control (variable) (and just take cases as the y variable.
+By instead calculating cases/capita, we say that we 'know' what the coefficient is: we fix it to be -1.
+Basically, we constraining our result for the sake of interpretability.

+#### Fixed Effects